makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     * identify problems that
       cannot be detected by examining training/test accuracies, and
     * discriminate poorly trained models from well-trained models
-* determine α for a given layer by fitting the ESD of that layer’s weight matrix to a truncated PL, using the commonly accepted Maximum Likelihood method
+* determine α for a given layer by fitting the ESD of that layer’s weight mx to a truncated PL, using the commonly accepted Maximum Likelihood method
   * This method works very well for exponents between α ∈ (2, 4)
   * adequate, although imprecise, for smaller and especially larger α 18